 Is underfloor heating cheaper than radiators?

-Water underfloor heating is more efficient at heating a room, and as it runs on gas, this means it is cheaper than radiators to use.
-Some of our survey respondents told us that their underfloor heating is so effecient, it even heats other rooms in their house without underfloor heating.
+This is because it is more efficient than radiators.
+Some of our survey respondents told us that their underfloor heating is so efficient, it even heats rooms in their house without underfloor heating.

 Factors that affect the price of running and installing underfloor heating